Dual-species Bose-Einstein condensates of $^{7}$Li and $^{133}$Cs: Dual-Species Bose-Einstein condensation

 The miscibility of quantum gas mixtures plays a crucial role in their potential applications.
 In a homogeneous system with similar numbers for two species, the miscibility is determined by the balance between intraspecies and interspecies interactions.
 In this context, the miscible-immiscible transition can be characterized by the miscibility parameter $\Delta = g_{11}g_{22}/g_{12}^2-1$, where the coupling constant is defined as $g_{ij} = 2\pi\hbar^2a_{ij}(m_i+m_j)/m_i m_j$.
 However, in practice, factors such as density imbalance and variations in trapping potentials can also influence the miscibility.

-During the final stage of evaporation, the bias magnetic field is maintained at 886G.
-We derive the interspecies scattering length $a_{\rm{LiCs}}=248a_0$ at this field, according to Ref. \cite{PhysRevA.106.023317}.
-Given $a_{\rm{Cs}} = 123a_0$ and $a_{\rm{Li}} = 484a_0$, we calculate the miscibility parameter, $\Delta$, to be -0.8, indicating an immiscible phase.
+During the final stage of evaporation, the bias magnetic field is maintained at 886 G. We derive the interspecies scattering length $a_{\rm{LiCs}}=248a_0$ at this field, according to Ref. \cite{PhysRevA.106.023317}.
+Given $a_{\rm{Cs}} = 123a_0$ and $a_{\rm{Li}} = 484a_0$, the miscibility parameter $\Delta$ equals to -0.8, indicating an immiscible phase.
 To further understand the miscibility of the dual-species BEC of Li and Cs, we solve the full 3D coupled Gross-Pitaevskii equations.
 The numerical results confirm an immiscible phase given the condensate densities and trap parameters.
-In the experiment, we observe that the presence of a Cs BEC repels the Li BEC from the trap center, see Fig.~\ref{fig:Li in-situ images}.
+In the experiment, we observe that the presence of a Cs BEC repels the Li BEC from the trap center (see Fig.~\ref{fig:Li in-situ images}).
+While we have observed that reducing the temperature of Cs leads to an increase in the size of the Li BEC, further research is required to understand to what extent miscibility impacts the sympathetic cooling process.